websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

 [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) in application runtime.
 The _Web Fragments_ scripts should provide [default export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)
 delivering object, function, etc. depending on the given case and _Web Fragments_ key that given fragment is related too.
+Expected type of default export should be checked in specification of given extension point.
 In number parts of application _Web Fragments_ with particular keys are imported allowing to extend the WebSight CMS.

-To register the fragment provide the OSGi components implementing `pl.ds.websight.fragments.registry.WebFragment` interface providing information about the fragment key and location of the JavaScript file.

 The key of _Web Fragments_ loaded by _Page editor_ to get extensions is `websight.editor.spi.extension`.
 Expected default export should provide object with `init` function with single argument which will be _Page editor_ object.

+To register the fragment provide the OSGi components implementing `pl.ds.websight.fragments.registry.WebFragment` interface providing information about the fragment key and location of the JavaScript file.

 Required Maven dependency:
 ```xml